-5.1.1 Permission to Record Video or Still Images in the Courtroom During Proceedings allow: publication or broadcast of the video or images; or video recording or photographing a jury.
+5.1.1 Permission to Record Video or Still Images in the Courtroom During Proceedings

 There may be some types of proceedings, or parts of a proceeding, that would not be affected by the use of silent video or photograph recording technology.
-Any member of the media wishing to use this technology inside a courtroom to record any part of proceedings must apply for special leave from the presiding Judge.
+Any person wishing to use this technology inside a courtroom to record any part of the proceedings must seek special leave from the presiding Judge.

-Unless specific authorisation has been granted, this permission does not
+Unless specific authorisation has been granted, this permission does not allow: